mosekyle/alx-airbnb-project-documentation/features-and-functionalities/README.md

-# Documenting Project Features and FunctionalitiesQ
+# Documenting Project Features and Functionalities

 This document outlines the features and functionalities of the Airbnb Clone backend.
 The goal is to provide a comprehensive overview of the key components required to support the system.